aldreth/lammas-records/recordings/choral/st-albans-nowell.md

 ---
-new_slug: st-albans-nowell
+slug: st-albans-nowell
 title: St Albans Nowell
 serialNumber: LAMM136
 coverImage: "../../src/images/recordings/st-albans-nowell.jpg"
 performer: St Albans Cathedral Choir
 directors:
-- 'Director: Andrew Lucas'
+  - "Director: Andrew Lucas"
-- 'Organ: Simon Johnson'
+  - "Organ: Simon Johnson"
 contentHtml: |-
   <h1>St Albans Nowell</h1>
   <p>Every year the Cathedral is packed on two consecutive evenings for the annual Service of Lessons and Carols for Christmas held on the 22nd and 23rd December at 8pm.
 This service is lit entirely by candlelight and takes the traditional form of biblical readings, carols and hymns and prayer meditating on the miracle of our Saviour's birth in Bethlehem some 2000 years ago.
 For the Cathedral Choir it is the highlight of their musical year; the boys of the choir, in particular, take great pride in their effort and achievement at this service, perhaps more than on any other occasion.
 This is wonderful to experience and gives the service a very special atmosphere.
 So it is no wonder that its popularity means that seats are available only by application and are ticketed (over the two nights that means more than 3,000 people attend this service).
 It is the choir's great pleasure to offer this recording to a wider congregation and audience than we could ever achieve 'live' and to include one or two items from our Christmas repertoire that are not usually sung at this service.</p>